Citation, DOI and article data

 Glomangiomas, also known as glomus tumors, are benign vascular tumors typically seen at the distal extremities.
 On imaging, they characteristically present as small hypervascular nodules under the fingernail.

 The lesion usually presents as a small firm red-blue nodule under the fingernail and is exquisitely painful and sensitive to cold temperature and touch.
 Sometimes the pain is worse at night; it may disappear when a tourniquet is applied.

-May also present as haemorrhage under the nail.
-The presence of the Hildreth sign (pain following the application of a tourniquet proximally) is considered pathognomonic on clinical grounds 7.
+May also present as hemorrhage under the nail.
+The presence of the Hildreth sign (pain relief following the application of a tourniquet proximally) is considered pathognomonic on clinical grounds 7.

-Glomus tumours originate from the neuromyoarterial plexus: modified smooth muscle cells of the glomus body.
-They are best thought of as harmatomas rather than true tumours.
+Glomus tumors originate from the neuromyoarterial plexus: modified smooth muscle cells of the glomus body.
+They are best thought of as hamartomas rather than true tumors.
 There are two main components on microscopy:

 - branching vascular channels